A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time

 \textbf{API maturity.} The implementations are versioned at 1.x and follow semantic versioning.
 The 8 kernel primitives and 4 hard constraints are stable; the strategy-layer verbs and their signatures may change before 2.0.
-The grammar specification (Appendix A) is the stable contract; individual implementations should be treated as reference rather than frozen.
+The specification, not any individual implementation, is the stable contract.